RapidAI/RapidImgUtil/README.md

-Image processing library to add some new formats and other supports.
+An image processing library to add some new formats and other supports.

 support gif,webp, tiff, tar and others.